Evidence of a ‘Ferguson Effect’ Costing Thousands of American Lives

 Thomson Reuters' former director of data science Zac Kriegman claimed he was fired after sharing his research on race…

 Then there’s the case of economist Roland Fryer, who was called an Uncle Tom long before he was suspended at Harvard and had his innovative lab shut down.
 His crime?
 Ostensibly, it was for harassment in the form of being sexually inappropriate over texts with students, and managing an overly congenial workplace.
 But many believe the subtext was “canceling” him for being truthful and uncompromising in research that pushed against “woke” academia and pretexts, such as presenting data indicating there’s no racial bias in police shootings.
 There’s even a new documentary about it.

 Harvard fired black professor over sexual harassment claims

 In March Brown University grad Rob Montz released 25-minute documentary entitled 'Harvard Canceled Its Best Black…

 Side note: Mr. Hughes I once defended myself on Medium when people on the left called him an Uncle Tom.
-I thanked him for the Tweet.
+Hughes even thanked me in a Tweet he promoted on his sizable platform.
 He hasn’t been cancelled yet, but he’s exremely careful about what he says.

 With abuse like these guys receive, what incentive is there to speak the truth?
 Well, if you do, make sure you’re armed with empirical evidence.